UNIBUC-PROD-ENGINEERING/service/PREREQUISITES.md

 * OS-X
 * Ubuntu

-If you DO NOT have one of those OSs installed we will use the following section to configure an Ubuntu virtual machine and use it for the lab.
+If you DO NOT have one of those OSs installed we will use the following section to configure WSL or an Ubuntu virtual machine and use it for the lab.

+# 1. Install WSL
+  * Follow the instructions from the official Microsoft documentation: https://docs.microsoft.com/en-us/windows/wsl/install
+  * Install Java 21 in WSL
+  * Install Docker in WSL

+## Open WSL in Visual Studio Code
+  * Install the Remote - WSL extension in Visual Studio Code
+  * Open the WSL terminal in Visual Studio Code
+  * Navigate to your Gradle project folder:
+    * Locally:
+      * ```chmod +x gradlew``` to make the gradlew script executable
+      * ```./gradlew build``` to build the project
+      * ```./gradlew bootRun``` to run the project
+    * Follow the steps in the README.md file to build and run the project with Docker

-## Install Virtual Box
+# 2. Install Virtual Box

 * Download Virtual Box: https://www.virtualbox.org/wiki/Downloads
 * Download Ubuntu Virtual Box image: https://www.osboxes.org/ubuntu/#ubuntu-22-04-jammy-vbox